jundalisay/superb/content/en/research/sarkar/farming/section-2/rotation.md

 If the soil is half sandy half sticky alluvial soil, barely two paddy crops – áus and amam – can be grown.
 Wheat and mustard can be cultivated the rest of the year.
 Planting 20% mustard with wheat will increase the production of wheat by 150%.
 Peas or lentils can also be grown with the wheat.

-Two potato crops – one of 60 days or early potato and the second of 90 days or late potato – can be grown in a season.
+Two potato crops can be grown in a season:
+1. 60 days or early potato
+2. 90 days or late potato

 60-day potato is produced for immediate consumption.
 It cannot be stored because it is not fully matured, but the 90 day crop can be stored.